-In your search for a veterinary facility, we believe you should expect high quality care as well as great service.
+In your search for a veterinary facility, we believe you should expect high-quality care as well as great service.
 Our goal has been to assemble a veterinary health care team committed to providing exceptional client service and veterinary health care.
 Our commitment to you is to continue to offer our world-class service and a state-of-the-art veterinary facility.

 Your pet's annual vet check-up will include a total physical exam, with a thorough investigation of your pet's head, body and tail, and all their assorted cavities.
-Because even the most cooperative pet may not readily go-along with a tooth and gum brushing, an annual cleaning by your veterinarian may be in order.
-Like you, your pet can lose his teeth due to decay and neglect.
-It's a good idea to keep an accurate medical diary not only of the procedures and vaccinations your pet receives at the vet, but also of notes on things like your pet's elimination habits and any physical changes or unusual occurrences.
+Because even the most cooperative pet may not readily go along with a tooth and gum brushing, an annual cleaning by your veterinarian may be in order.
+Like you, your pet can lose his/her teeth due to decay and neglect.
+It's a good idea to keep an accurate medical diary, not only of the procedures and vaccinations your pet receives at the vet, but also for notes on things like your pet's elimination habits and any physical changes or unusual occurrences.

 Our veterinarians are calm, compassionate and willing to explain all the procedures your pet undergoes.
 We provide qualified staff and facilities to undertake surgery and perform procedures requiring anesthesia, such as teeth cleaning.
 Because of the general risks inherent to anesthesia, especially for very old, very young, or very ill pets, your veterinarian will likely suggest a few exams, including X-ray and lab work of blood and urine, before your pet is anesthetized.
-During the procedure your pet might need an IV drip; antibiotics may be necessary before and after.
+During the procedure, your pet might need an IV drip; antibiotics may be necessary before and after.